theblixguy/Invalidating/README.md

 A property wrapper that backports the new `@Invalidating` property wrapper to older versions.
 For more information on this new property wrapper, see the WWDC 2021 talk ["What's new in AppKit"](https://developer.apple.com/wwdc21/10054) for a brief introduction.

-When it's time to finally update your project to iOS 15/tvOS 15/macOS 12, you can remove this package without having to make any changes to your code! ✨
+When it's time to finally update your project to iOS 15/tvOS 15/macOS 12, you can remove this package without basically having to make any changes to your code! ✨

 ## Usage